1975 spring offensive: Debacle in the Central Highlands

 During the first two days of the move (16 and 17 March) the effort went well, until, at Hau Bon, the column of refugees from the abandoned cities and the military convoys collided and became stuck.
 Making matters worse was that combat engineers had to complete a pontoon bridge across the Đà Rằng River.
 That night VC forces began to intercept and stall the mass of over 200,000 troops and refugees that was soon to be dubbed the "convoy of tears."
 Initially caught by surprise by the South Vietnamese withdrawal, General Dũng ordered his 320th Division to strike the flank of the column while coastal forces raced to halt its forward progress.
 The 968th Division was ordered to force its way through Pleiku and strike the tail of the retreat.

 The following day the column only proceeded 15 mi before it encountered a significant PAVN roadblock.
 From that point onward the exodus kept moving forward only by fighting its way ahead.
 "They hit us with everything" said Ranger Private Nguyen Van Sau, describing an unrelenting shower of artillery shells, mortar rounds and rockets that flew from the jungle into the stream of refugees.
 Upon reaching the Đà Rằng River, only 20 kilometers from Tuy Hòa, a pontoon bridge had to be helilifted to the column.
 By 22 March the bridge was completed, but the advance became more hazardous due to numerous PAVN units moving into blocking positions.
-During the entire movement, the RVNAF provided minimal support due to bad weather.
+During the entire movement, the VNAF provided minimal support due to bad weather.
 On 27 March the final roadblock was overcome and, at 21:00, the first vehicles of the column entered Tuy Hòa.
 "How many people in the original column survived the tragic journey, no one knew exactly."
 It was estimated by the ARVN that only 20,000 of the 60,000 troops that had started out from Pleiku finally reached the coast.
 Of the estimated 180,000 civilians that fled the highlands with the column, only about 60,000 got through.
 Those who failed to break through were either killed or taken prisoner by PAVN forces.